-CPI based inflation rises 3.66 pc in December
+CPI based inflation rises 3.66 pc in January

 The top ten items that witnessed decrease in prices in January 2017 compared to January 2016 included onions (39.07%), tomatoes (20.62%), chicken (16.97%), moong pulse (13.37%), bus fare within city (12.29%), cucumber (11.45%), mash pulse (10.86%), petrol (10.78%), motor cycle tyre without tube (9.98%) and tapal danedar (8.51%).

-On month-on-month basis, the top items which had recorded increase in their average prices in January 2017 included cucumber (10.44%), pomegranate (9.02 %), kinnu (4.46%), guava (4.39%), malta/mosambi (3.57%), bananas (3.42%), sugar refined (3.10%),
+On month on month basis, the top items which had recorded increase in their average prices in January 2017 included cucumber (10.44%), pomegranate (9.02 %), kinnu (4.46%), guava (4.39%), malta/mosambi (3.57%), bananas (3.42%), sugar refined (3.10%),

 toothpowder (2.46%), house rent (2%) prices of petrol and diesel increased by 1.33 percent.